Peter Daszak: Response of US Government

-In May 2024, members of the United States congress questioned Daszak regarding his work in China.
-Republican senators accused Daszak of conducting dangerous research, while Democrats criticized Daszak's lack of transparent and adherence to reporting requirements.
+In May 2024, members of a U.S. House panel questioned Daszak regarding EcoHealth Alliance's federally funded coronavirus research and its collaboration with the Wuhan Institute of Virology.
+Republican members questioned whether Daszak and EcoHealth had conducted dangerous research, while Democrats joined Republicans in criticizing Daszak over EcoHealth's compliance with government rules governing its work with the Wuhan laboratory.

 After the questioning, professor Lawrence Gostin warned the episode might imperil needed international collaborations, while virologist Angela Rasmussen called it "an attack on science" and "dangerous" to scientific inquiry.
 Later in May, the United States Department of Health and Human Services suspended all federal funding for Daszak and the EHA, saying that he did not properly monitor research activities at the WIV and failed to report on their high-risk experiments.
 The department also began proceedings to permanently debar Daszak and the EHA from federal funding.
 On January 17, 2025, HHS formally debarred both Daszak and EcoHealth Alliance for five years.

 Daszak, Linfa Wang, and Shi Zhengli are three scientists featured in a 2025 documentary by Swiss filmmaker Christian Frei called Blame.
 The film focuses on how misinformation and conspiracy theories spread about the COVID-19 pandemic.

+In August 2026, former NIAID official David Morens pleaded guilty to conspiracy to evade federal public-records laws over communications concerning coronavirus research grants.

+Politico reported that court filings identified Daszak as one of Morens's uncharged co-conspirators and said that Daszak, Morens, and another researcher had agreed to use Morens's personal Gmail account instead of his government email because they anticipated Freedom of Information Act requests.
+Daszak has not been charged with any crime in the case.